GlobalPathogenAnalysisService/gpas-cli/README.md

 ## Install

-Installation using Conda or Miniconda is recommended ([Miniconda installation guide](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)).
-If using a modern Mac with Apple silicon, one will need to [install conda and gpas-cli inside a Rosetta Terminal](https://github.com/GlobalPathogenAnalysisService/gpas-cli/wiki/Installation-for-Macs-with-Apple-silicon).
-One can alternatively `pip install` the PyPI package and manually install the `samtools` and `readItAndKeep` binary dependencies.

-Upload functionality (mirroring `gpas upload`) is also available as a [static binary for each release](https://github.com/GlobalPathogenAnalysisService/gpas-cli/actions/runs/2833301316), but offers slower performance than the Python package.

 ####  With `conda` (recommended)

+Installation using (Mini)conda is recommended ([Miniconda installation guide](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)).
+If using a Mac with Apple silicon, follow instructions to [install Miniconda and gpas-cli inside a Rosetta Terminal](https://github.com/GlobalPathogenAnalysisService/gpas-cli/wiki/Installation-for-Macs-with-Apple-silicon).

 ```shell